June 18, 2020

 7. Supplementation: Supplements are supplemental, but if you’re suffering from a specific nutritional deficiency that affects your cognitive health, they can be a very important contributor to healing.
 In fact, Dr. Bredesen has specific biomarker goals for the necessary nutrients to optimize brain health.
 Given your unique genetics, level of stress, and other environmental impactors, your need for supplementation may change over time.
 In general, we find that the longer people practice the protocol—combining a nutrient-dense diet with a healing lifestyle—their need for supplementation decreases.

 Next time the protocol feels overwhelming to you, please remember the B7.
 You needn’t worry about complicated roof repairs.
 It’s just seven simple strategies—a different way of eating, living, and being—that leads to overall health optimization and improved cognition.
-For more information on how to practice the protocol, be on the lookout for Dr. Bredesen’s new book, The End of Alzheimer’s Program: The First Protocol to Enhance Cognition and Reverse Decline at Any Age, available August 18, 2020.
+For more information on how to practice the protocol, be on the lookout for Dr. Bredesen’s new book, The End of Alzheimer’s Program: The First Protocol to Enhance Cognition and Reverse Decline at Any Age, now available.